 There’s no commitment to booking with this plan, it’s simply anticipating what an adventure you could be having.
 And with slow travel a humbling inspiration right now, there has never been a better opportunity.
 Here’s a rundown of the best tips for the best road trip.

-1. Pick a destination
+1. Pick a continent

 You might want to stay native and drive only an hour or two from home within the same country.
 Or, you may choose to somewhere a little further away that you can get to by train (and hire a car from there).
 Decide what kind of road trip you want.
 Are you looking for a coastal adventure where you can park up next to the beach every few hours?
 Do you see yourself driving through the rolling hills of an idyllic countryside?